-As you measure out the ingredients, you can add them to to a blender, or directly into a bowl or mason jar.
-If you plan on stirring this together, be sure to finely mince the shallot and garlic.
+As you measure the ingredients, you can add them to a blender or directly into a bowl or mason jar.
+If you plan on stirring this together, be sure to mince the shallot and garlic finely.

 This dressing is ready to serve right away over your favorite salad ingredients.
 Or, you can store it in an airtight container in the fridge for up to 1 week.
-Be sure to shake the dressing well, each time you plan on using it again, as separation is normal.
+Be sure to shake the dressing well each time you use it again, as separation is normal.

 Try serving this dressing over spicy arugula, baby spinach, or chopped romaine lettuce.
 I can’t think of a salad ingredient this wouldn’t be delicious with!

 Note: When you use extra virgin olive oil in a homemade salad dressing, it can thicken when chilled in the fridge.
 This is totally normal!
-You can let it sit on the counter for 30 minutes before serving, or hold the sealed jar under warm running tap water for a few minutes, to help it thin-out again.
+Let it sit on the counter for 30 minutes before serving, or hold the sealed jar under warm running tap water for a few minutes to help it thin out again.

 - 3 tablespoons champagne vinegar